 - 6 cups chicken stock

-- 6 cups of roughly chopped cauliflower florets (see How to Cut and Core Cauliflower)
+- 6 cups of roughly chopped cauliflower (see How to Cut and Core Cauliflower)

 - 2 bay leaves

 - 1 1/2 teaspoons fresh thyme leaves, or 1 teaspoon dried thyme